justdoit0823/notes/cluster-compute/mapreduce/paper.md

   * Map

-Map, written by the user, takes an input pair and pro- duces a set of intermediate key/value pairs.
+Map, written by the user, takes an input pair and produces a set of intermediate key/value pairs.
-The MapRe- duce library groups together all intermediate values asso- ciated with the same intermediate key I and passes them to the Reduce function.
+The MapReduce library groups together all intermediate values associated with the same intermediate key I and passes them to the Reduce function.

   * Reduce